🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 See, delta 8 THC is a naturally occurring cannabinoid.
 It’s just found in very low concentrations.

-Through innovative techniques, companies can facilitate delta 8 in hemp plants at much higher levels.
-No step in this process uses or creates any synthetic forms of THC (that is, THC that isn’t found in nature).
+Through innovative techniques, companies can produce delta 8 from hemp plants at much higher levels.
+No step in this process uses or creates any synthetic forms of THC.
+That is, we’re not altering the chemical structure in a way that wouldn’t exist in nature; we’re simply optimizing what’s already there.

-This mention is most likely referring to synthetic THC molecules like HU-210, 9-Ketocannabinoid, or AM-2389.
-Unfortunately, these synthetic cannabinoids have caused many problems in the past, and there have even been deaths associated with their use.
+This mention is most likely referring to synthetic cannabinoid agonists like HU-210, 9-Ketocannabinoid, or AM-2389.
+Unfortunately, these synthetic cannabinoids have caused many adverse events in the past, and there have even been deaths associated with their use.

 Is Delta 8 THC Helping or Harming State-Level Legalization of Marijuana?